Audio/MIDI multitrack recording software

 • Transpose: transpose the input by a number of semitones.
 You can use this so you can play in a more convenient key.

-The 3 possible actions are processed in this order.
+The available actions are processed in this order.

 Autodetect Keyboard Channel